Community Infrastructure Levy

 A Parish Council must use CIL money passed to it to support the development of the local council’s area, or any part of that area, by funding the provision, improvement, replacement, operation or maintenance of infrastructure.
 Examples of expenditure for parishes include the provision of a sports hall, play area, bus stop, or education provision.
 Parish funds can also be used for the provision of affordable housing, unlike the SDNPA’s portion of CIL funds which cannot be used in relation to affordable housing.

-Lewes Neighbourhood Plan contains a section (s11 p146) outlining the community’s wishes for application of CIL funds, and the Council has decided to ask the public, in early 2021, to help prioritize the projects listed there.
+Lewes Neighbourhood Plan contains a section (s11 p146) outlining the community’s wishes for application of CIL funds, and the Council has decided to ask the public, in 2021, to help prioritize the projects listed there.